merenlab/merenlab.org/data/micr-obs-future/index.md

 </div>

+# General notices

 {:.notice}
+All anvi'o analyses in this document are performed using the anvi'o developer version during the era of `v8`.
+Please see [the installation notes](https://anvio.org/install/) to download the appropriate version through PyPI, Docker, or GitHub.

+{:.notice}
-You will see that many of the commands utlize the SLURM wrapper clusterize.
-Cluserize was developed by Evan Kiefl and is described here: https://github.com/ekiefl/clusterize.
+You will see that many of the commands utlize the SLURM wrapper clusterize to submit jobs to our HPC clusters.
+Clusterize was developed by Evan Kiefl and is described here: https://github.com/ekiefl/clusterize.
 Thank you Evan!

 ## Metadata